How can I make a payment?

 * credit card limits may apply

-If paying in person at any business displaying the above logos, present the entire Notice with your cash, cheque, money order or credit card* (Visa or MasterCard).
+If paying in person at any business displaying the above logos, present the entire Land Tax Assessment with your cash, cheque, money order or credit card* (Visa or Mastercard).
 The Reference Number appears on the Payment Remittance Advice.

 * credit card limits may apply